 - 75 participants can joint at a time

 - Integrates with Google Calendar, Office 365, and Slack

-Till recently, the app (earlier known as Hangouts Meet) was available only to those who subscribed to G suite (Google’s paid service).
-However, starting early May, Google has decided to make the app available for all its Gmail service users.
-(True to its habit, Google is likely to roll out the service over several weeks.
-Therefore, it may well be some time before it reaches you.)
+Until recently, this application (previously known as Hangouts Meet) was available only to those who subscribed to G suite (Google’s paid service).
+However, starting early May 2020, Google made this app available for all its Gmail service users.

-Once the app becomes available, you will be able to easily video chat with your family, friends, and colleagues, as long as they have a Google account — a prerequisite for using Google Meet.
+This app allows you to easily video chat with your family, friends, and colleagues, as long as they have a Google account — a prerequisite for using Google Meet.